 A fundamental tenet of sustainable agriculture is the philosophy that sustainability is underpinned by maintaining a “healthy” soil.
 While there may be some agreement on the general academic definition of soil health as “…the continued capacity of soil to function as a vital living system, within ecosystem and land-use boundaries, to sustain biological productivity, maintain the quality of air and water environments, and promote plant, animal, and human health” (Doran et al., 1996), there remains considerable debate among the soil science community as to how soil health should be measured.
 The Soil Health Institute, a public-private partnership and the Cornell Soil Health Testing Laboratory are moving the conversation forward at the national level.

-Next, we are building a network of producers to bring the Hawaii community together to provide information, soil health measurements, and data monitoring and analytics.
+Next, we are building a network to bring the Hawaii community together to provide information, soil health measurements, and data monitoring and analytics.
 Soon, we will demo a technical tool and start a soil health Hawaii project blog designed to inform, engage, and understand the community’s needs as we move forward with our research into soil health and potential carbon sequestration in Hawaii.

 Press release for our recent papers on the ecology of soil carbon and need for data synthesis to know the potential for soil management to mitigate climate change.